-R:BASE X.5/X.5 Enterprise (Version 10.5) includes a new (actually separate) PAGELOCK operating condition, which specifies how R:BASE locks data in a multi-user environment, based on the position of the row in the data file?
+R:BASE 10.5 and higher versions include a new (actually separate) PAGELOCK operating condition, which specifies how R:BASE locks data in a multi-user environment, based on the position of the row in the data file?

-Previously the R:BASE operating condition was controlled by QUALCOLS as a dual-functioning setting, specifying unique columns for ODBC tables and for page locking.
+Previously, the R:BASE operating condition was controlled by QUALCOLS as a dual-functioning setting, specifying unique columns for ODBC tables and for page locking.
 Now page locking (PAGELOCK) is separate from ODBC unique columns (QUALCOLS).

-What does this mean for R:BASE X.5/X.5 Enterprise users?
+What does this mean for R:BASE users?